-The bottom line: movement is what makes me feel whole.
-Don’t get me wrong, I do enjoy relaxing and reading a book.
-But let’s get real, I have 3 kids under 10, so there isn’t a whole lot of reading these days!
+The bottom line: movement is what makes me feel whole and happy.
+Don’t get me wrong, I enjoy relaxing and reading a book.
+But with three kids 13, 9 and 6, there isn’t a ton of time for reading these days.

 I am more than these descriptions above, just like any of you reading this have many roles in life.
 When I became a mother in 2009, I had a different mindset than I do today.
 I jumped right back into triathlon training and everything else very quickly after having a c-section.

 It makes me cringe when I think about it now.
 Yet after birthing three children and devoting a great deal of time to studying female athletes and the postpartum body, I have a new outlook on working with women.
 Postpartum is HARD.
 One of my goals is to make postpartum better.

 There is SO MUCH information that I wish I knew then about caring for my body after birth.
 I am passionate about helping women on their postpartum journey to rebuild their core and pelvic floor health and live a happy, active life.

 Another one of my goals is to instill more confidence in women.
 I am surrounded by hundreds of intelligent, capable, beautiful women in my life, yet too many of them attach their own happiness to the the size of their waist or hips.
 Life is too short.
 Let’s celebrate our bodies and all that they do for us.
 Many of us have grown and birthed babies, climbed mountains and crossed finish lines.
 The female body is incredible and we must honor and protect it.